UT Austin Supplemental Essays (2022-23) Prompts and Tips

 The University of Texas at Austin is one of the top public universities in the United States.
 UT Austin is in the same league as the most popular UC campuses, UVA, UNC–Chapel Hill, and Georgia Tech.
 Further, UT Austin’s ultra-elite business, engineering, and computer science programs attract brilliant teen minds from all over the world.
-It’s no wonder that more than 66,000 students applied for a chance to join the Longhorn Class of 2025.
+It’s no wonder that close to 60,000 students applied for a chance to join the Longhorn Class of 2026.
 This enthusiasm has caused the annual acceptance rate to drop to the low-30s.
 Thanks to a state policy that guarantees admission to Texas high schoolers who finish in the top 6% of their class, close to 90% of UT Austin’s 40,000+ undergraduate students placed in the top decile of their high school cohort.
-Additionally, the mean SAT for entering freshman is approximately 1330.
-That brings us to the immense importance of the UT Austin supplemental essays.
+Additionally, the mean SAT for entering freshmen is approximately 1330.
+That brings us to the immense importance of the UT Austin supplemental essay prompts.

 (Want to learn more about How to Get Into UT Austin?
 Visit our blog entitled: How to Get Into UT Austin: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)